Reference

 Sender has one or multiple slots, which may be independently bound or connected.
 Slots may be used to connect sender to multiple receivers.
 Slots are numbered from zero and are created automatically.
 In simple cases just use ROC_SLOT_DEFAULT.

 Each slot has its own set of interfaces, one per each type defined in roc_interface.
-The interface defines the type of the communication with the remote node and the set of the protocols supported by it.
+The interface defines the type of the communication with the remote peer and the set of the protocols supported by it.

 Supported actions with the interface: